 - On View

-- Inscription On St. John's scroll in paint: ECCE AGNUS DEI / ECCE QUI TOLLIS PECCATA di M(UNDI)
+- Inscription Recto, on St. John's scroll, paint: ECCE AGNUS DEI / ECCE QUI TOLLIS PECCATA di M(UNDI)

-1. Provenance information from Suida, William E. Birmingham Museum of Art: The Samuel H. Kress Collection (Birmingham, AL: Birmingham Museum of Art, 1952), 15, "This painting was long secluded in an ancient Tuscan villa where F. Mason Perkins saw it."
+1. William E. Suida, Birmingham Museum of Art: The Samuel H. Kress Collection (Birmingham: Birmingham Museum of Art, 1952), p.
+15. Suida writes, "This painting was long secluded in an ancient Tuscan villa where F. Mason Perkins saw it."
 Perkins (1874-1955) was an American collector and scholar of early Italian Renaissance art.